jagal17/docs/docs/concepts/server-architecture.md

 ## HTTP Server

 The HTTP server handles all incoming requests.
-It provides a high level of security by supporting user sessions and their associated roles, connected to your own user directory in the cloud through **Amazon Cognito**.
+It provides a high level of security by supporting user sessions and their associated roles, connected to your own user directory managed by Qodly based on **AWS Cognito**.

 ## REST Server